 Phishing

-Phishing is when attackers send fake emails, texts, or messages that appear legitimate in order to trick (lure) you into clicking a link or sharing sensitive information.
+Phishing is when attackers send fake emails, texts, or messages that appear legitimate in order to trick you into clicking a link or sharing sensitive information.
+It remains one of the most common entry points for cyberattacks, largely because it targets human trust rather than technical vulnerabilities.

 Example: Emails claiming to be from your bank or a delivery service saying there is an urgent issue with your account.
 The message directs you to a fake login page designed to capture your credentials.